aspose-pdf/Aspose.PDF-Documentation/sharepoint/developer-guide/convert-pdf-to-html/_index.md

 ---
-title: Convert PDF to HTML
+title: Convert PDF to HTML in SharePoint
+linktitle: Convert PDF to HTML
 type: docs
 weight: 80
 url: /sharepoint/convert-pdf-to-html/
 lastmod: "2020-12-16"
+description: Using the PDF SharePoint API, you can convert PDF document form SharePoint document library to HTML format.
 ---

 {{% alert color="primary" %}}